walwalwalides/Delphi-Collection-FireDAC/SQLite_LogIn/README.md

 # Features
 - Storing Application Data&Settings in ini Files .
 - Execute Different SQL Task and CRUD-Operationen .
-- Define the Language Of Every Control Element In Your Application .
+- Define the Text Language Of Every Control Element In Your Application .